junxit/us-congress-bills-110/metadata.md

 - 2008-09-08 — Introduced in House
 - 2008-09-08 — Introduced in House
 - 2008-09-08 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-09-10 — Committee Consideration and Mark-up Session Held.
+- 2008-09-10 — Ordered to be Reported by Voice Vote.
+- 2008-09-24 — Committee on Oversight and Government discharged.
+- 2008-09-24 — Committee on Oversight and Government discharged.
+- 2008-09-24 — Considered by unanimous consent. (consideration: CR H8716)
+- 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-24 — Ms. Sutton asked unanimous consent to discharge from committee and consider.
+- 2008-09-24 — On agreeing to the resolution Agreed to without objection. (text: CR H8716)
+- 2008-09-24 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H8716)